cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/extensions.md

 # Extensions

 R2 implements some extensions on top of the basic S3 API.
-This page outlines these additional features that are available.
+This page outlines these additional, available features.

 ## Extended metadata using Unicode